Ready to build a full-stack influencer program?

 If you choose an influencer then make sure they align with your brand values and beliefs.

-There are creators who create controversial and weird content just to get views and likes.
+There are influencers who create controversial and weird content just to get views and likes.
 Partnering with these influencers can seriously hurt your brand image.
 Stay away from them.
 Unless controversy is your brand, of course 😉

-Sometimes, lack of alignment can also reflect in less obvious “honest mistake” ways.
-This happens when you pay non-aligned influencers to post about you.
 Consider this infamous example of Scott Disick who posted the instructions sent by the brand as the caption of the post.
 As a result, he faced backlash from the community and lost trust and the brand hurt its own reputation by association.

-To make sure this doesn’t happen, focus on only working with creators that are in alignment with your mission and actually want to promote your products.
+To make sure this doesn’t happen, focus on only working with influencers that are in alignment with your mission and actually want to promote your products.
 This leads us directly to the next point.

-FTC guidelines state that if a creator is getting paid for recommending a product then they must tag it as sponsored content.
+FTC guidelines state that if a influencers is getting paid for recommending a product then they must tag it as sponsored content.
 This is fine, they can say you sponsored them.
 BUT what matters most is that the placement shouldn’t look like a typical ad.
 It should not feel like they’re paid to do it.

 The more naturally your product fits in with their audience, the better.
-The best way to do this is to only work with creators that you vet and are super aligned with your brand mission.
+The best way to do this is to only work with influencers that you vet and are super aligned with your brand mission.

 Stay away from influencers who would sign up for your ambassador program and start promoting without even using the product.
 Trust me, I’ve seen some duckface influencers literally post screenshots of brand’s websites and asked their audience to purchase.
 Needless to say, this does not work.